alexanderpavlovets/node_basics/README.md

 This will go to "test" folder and execute "index.js"

-### Use index-cluster file to get info about usage of all CPUs available
+#### Use index-cluster file to get info about usage of all CPUs available

+#### REPL
+* REPL - Run Eval Print Loop
+* to run the REPL - type "node" in the console, you will get into repl